Personal Car or Company Car:

 With so many options out there for how you choose to organize a vehicle program and all of the feelings that come with it …

-How can you figure out what’s going to work best for you, for your company and for your team spending their life on the road?
+How can you figure out what’s going to work best for you?
+Choosing personal car or company car, which one works best for your company?
+What about for your team spending their life on the road?

 We took a closer look at the myths and misconceptions that we hear from our customers and other businesses with vehicle programs.
 Here are the top three myths and more on why you can’t take them at face value.